 3) Double Disqualification

 The following interaction is characterized by a more or less aggressive questioning of each contracting partner’s memory, good faith, honesty or professionalism.
+In essence, the other party is always considered at fault.
 The verbal escalation can often involve innocent bystanders and sometimes reach proportions significant enough to question the future of the relationship.

 Each contracting partner stomps off in opposite directions, and the interaction or relationship is severed without solving the misunderstanding.

 The game is not over.
 All negative relationship processes leave traces of negative energy, confirm negative life positions, and reinforce limiting frames of references.
 These are considered to be the negative benefits or payoffs of manipulation games in general and of the K-formula process in particular.
 This negative payoff is cashed in by all concerned players.
 Personal, social, psychological professional and existential payoffs can be felt over days, months, and sometimes years depending on the intensity of the game.